 Debriefing After Exploration

 Debriefing turns curiosity into learning.
 It gives couples a chance to reflect on the experience while emotions are still clear and before assumptions take hold.
-Debriefing is not about evaluating performance.
-It is about understanding each other better and refining what feels supportive and enjoyable.
+Debriefing is not about evaluating sexual performance.
+It's about understanding each other better and refining what feels supportive and enjoyable.

 Keeping debriefs short and calm helps both partners speak honestly.
 A respectful tone encourages openness and makes it easier to adjust together rather than quietly carrying discomfort forward.